 Alocasia amazonica prefers evenly moist but not waterlogged conditions.
 Soil can be allowed to slightly dry between waterings, so that the soil is dry just an inch or two from the surface but still moist beneath this.
-If the plant is allowed to dry out, leaves can turn color and die, and the plant can go into dormancy.
+Yellow Alocasia leaves result if the plant is allowed to dry out.
+Leaves can turn color and die, and the plant can go into dormancy.
 If it dries out completely, the corm dies.
 The corm will stay alive once it has entered dormancy, but some soil moisture has to be maintained in order for it to survive and regrow when conditions are right.

 This plant does well in temperatures that are comfortable for people, between 60 to 75 degrees Fahrenheit.
 It should not be exposed to temperatures below 55 degrees, which will cause yellowing of leaves and dormancy.
 Exposure to cold drafts will cause similar symptoms.

 A humidity of above 65 percent is needed for this plant.
 To supply this without keeping the soil too moist, the plant can be grown on a tray filled with pebbles with a layer of water beneath the pebbles.
+Greenery Unlimited recommends frequent misting of this plant.
 If humidity becomes too low, leaf loss will occur.

-New growth comes at the center of the plant.
-As the plant becomes older and fuller, an outer leaf can occasionally turn yellow and dry up.
+New growth comes at the center of the plant, which grows from an ovoid corm.
+Bloomscape advises that as the plant becomes older and fuller, an outer leaf can occasionally turn yellow and dry up.
 The leaf is simply old enough to be replaced, and should be trimmed away to keep your plant looking tidy.
 As long as the new growth is healthy and the plant is vigorous, this is normal.